We’d been walking forever.

 Not when everyone was arguing about who was sleeping where.

-Not when Liza shot some kind of energy at Hakkon.
+Not when Liza shot some kind of energy at Hakkon, killing him.

 And not when she brought him back to life.

-The only thing running though my mind was that I had to find my mate.
+The only thing running though my mind was that I had to see Ava again.

-I followed Asher absentmindedly until I found myself outside of Liza and Ash’s room.
+I followed Asher absentmindedly until I found myself outside of Liza's room.

-He pointed to a door across the hall and I immediately walked over to it and knocked three times.
+I asked Asher if he knew where Ava was the first chance I got and when he pointed to a door across the hall I immediately walked over to it and knocked three times.

 “What do you want?”
 She whispered so Asher wouldn’t overhear us.

-“I herd you had a mate and she died.
-How are w-” she started to say but I cut her off.
+“I heard you had a mate and she died.
+How are w-” She started to say but I cut her off.

 “No werewolf has ever had a second mate!”
 She exclaimed quietly.

 “There’s a first time for everything, baby.”
-I flirted.
+I flirted, a lazy smile on my face.

 “I’ve waited a long time for you.”
 She whispered.